andrjas/data_check/docs/usage.md

 You can use multiple CSV and Excel files or a whole folder to load the data into tables.
 The table name will be derived from the file name.

 * `data_check --load-tables path/schema.table_1.csv` - this will load the data from the CSV file into the table schema.table_1
-* `data_check --load-tables path/schema.table_2.xlsx` - this will load the data from the Exceö file into the table schema.table_2
+* `data_check --load-tables path/schema.table_2.xlsx` - this will load the data from the Excel file into the table schema.table_2
 * `data_check --load-tables path/to/some_folder` - this will load the data from all CSV and Excel files in this folder into tables matching the file names.

 The path will be searched recursively for CSV and Excel files.
 The folder structure doesn't matter when matching the table names, only the file name matters.